 The exterior design of the Final Edition includes 21‑inch 5‑twin spoke light-alloy wheels in bronze, silver brake calipers and AMG Sport trim strips on the sides.
 There are additional bronze accents on the underride guard, bumpers, grille, mirrors, and spare wheel cover.
 Running boards and tailpipes are retained in matt black.
 Protective strips in high-gloss black complete the look.

-Interiors get designo Exclusive package – black nappa leather with seat side bolsters in a carbon fibre pattern and topstitching in light brown.
+The interior gets designo Exclusive package—black Nappa leather with seat side bolsters in a carbon fibre pattern and topstitching in light brown.
 Carbon fibre trims with contrast stitching in bronze, the Edition lettering on the grab handle, floor mats with leather edging in light brown and topstitching in black round off the look.
-There is Seat Comfort package which includes climatized seats for driver and front passenger.
+There is a Seat Comfort package which includes climatized seats for the driver and front passenger.

 The G 65 Final Edition accelerates from 0 to 100 km/h in 5.3 seconds and reaches a top speed of 230 km/h (electronically limited).

 Just when you think that “all good things must come to an end”, the next-generation G Class is expected to debut sometime next year.
-After all, an ending is always a beginning of something new isn’t it?
+After all, an ending is always the beginning of something new, isn’t it?